Healthy Homes Assessment Meeanee

 If a draught is perceived as a result of gaps or holes, it needs to be closed.

-You don’t require to cover up holes or gaps that are part of the building.
-For example, tiny gaps around doors and windows might be necessary to allow for movement within the building when the home heats and cools, so that they are able to be opened and closed rather than being stuck.
-We will test all doors and windows as part of the Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes in the building.
+For instance, small gaps around windows and doors could be required to allow movement of the building when the house warms and cools so that they can still be opened and closed rather than securing.
+We will examine all windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections